dillonHe/EasyEDA-Documents/Tutorial/Import.md

 Please note that because LTspice and EasyEDA use different simulation engines and may use different spice .model and .subckt models, you must check and if necessary edit them to ensure that they are compatible with Ngspice.

-The simulation statement in the imported LTspice schematic can be converted into a spice directive that will be understood by EasyEDA simply be deleting the leading “.”
+The simulation statement in the imported LTspice schematic can be converted into a spice directive that will be understood by EasyEDA simply by deleting the leading “.”
 For example .tran statement imported as part of the LTspice simulation schematic illustrated above can be converted into the EasyEDA spice directive, tran.

 You should also check and if necessary, edit or add any functions used in the simulations.
 For example, in Ngspice the LIMIT function does not exist natively and, although a function can be created to substitute for this missing function, the order of arguments in the Ngspice function is important whereas in the original LTspice function the order does not matter.